Barrelled space: Examples and sufficient conditions

 A Hausdorff locally convex TVS $X$ such that every weakly bounded subset of its continuous dual space is equicontinuous.

 A locally convex TVS $X$ such that for every Banach space $B,$ a closed linear map of $X$ into $B$ is necessarily continuous.

 A product of a family of barreled spaces.

 A locally convex direct sum and the inductive limit of a family of barrelled spaces.

 A quotient of a barrelled space.

 A Hausdorff sequentially complete quasibarrelled boundedly summing TVS.

 A locally convex Hausdorff reflexive space is barrelled.

-Counter examples
+Counterexamples

 A barrelled space need not be Montel, complete, metrizable, unordered Baire-like, nor the inductive limit of Banach spaces.

 Not all normed spaces are barrelled.
 However, they are all infrabarrelled.

 A closed subspace of a barreled space is not necessarily countably quasi-barreled (and thus not necessarily barrelled).

 There exists a dense vector subspace of the Fréchet barrelled space $\R^{\N}$ that is not barrelled.

 There exist complete locally convex TVSs that are not barrelled.

 The finest locally convex topology on an infinite-dimensional vector space is a Hausdorff barrelled space that is a meagre subset of itself (and thus not a Baire space).